mattdotts/Investigation-Docs/Mobile_Device_Search_Doc.md

 Data logs that may contain contact names, phone numbers and addresses.
 Call logs which detail incoming and outgoing phone calls.
 SMS and MMS messages and logs that my contain correspondence date and times along with message content.
 Email messages and attachments.
 Data files consisting of digital pictures, videos, and documents and access to corresponding data to show creation, modification, access, and deleted dates and times .
 Internet browsing records which may contain browsing history, cache, stored cookies, stored websites, stored images, form history, and saved passwords.
 Global positioning system (GPS) data which may contain location coordinates, waypoints, tracks, and history.
 Device specific files and content consisting of application data and stored SQL databases.
 Stored data, including username and password, linking said phone to another computer, cloud account, or back-up service.

-*You must justify the need to collect these items in your affidavit – See notes on particularity*
+<u>*You must justify the need to collect these items in your affidavit – See notes on particularity*</u>

 ### Name of Owner: